FBEZ/workshop-esp-idf/content/workshops/esp-idf-basic/assignment-2-2/index.md

 summary: "Add additional routes to the HTTP server to drive the led remotely"
 ---

-The second assignment is to add the following routes to the HTTP server that we created in the previous assignment:
+The goal of the second assignment is to add the following routes to the HTTP server that we created in the previous assignment:

 - `GET /led/on` &rarr; turns the LED on and returns JSON {"led": "on"}